RedisLabs/redislabs-docs/content/kubernetes/active-active/create-reaadb.md

     Naming requirements:
     - less than 63 characters
-    - contains only lower case letters, numbers, or hyphens
+    - contains only lowercase letters, numbers, or hyphens
     - starts with a letter
     - ends with a letter or digit